Generic Surgical Sciences Examination (GSSE) Format Explained

 - Physiology and pathology covered too superficially; mechanistic understanding is required for the application-style questions.

-- Insufficient written practice under timed conditions; the exam rewards concise, structured answers.
+- Insufficient MCQ practice under timed conditions; the exam rewards rapid, accurate recall.

 - Leaving anatomy revision until the final weeks when consolidation requires months of repeated exposure.